thibau13/Thibault_Asst10/readme.md

 processing and associated view.
 For now, we simply need an index action in the controller.

-`rails g controller calendar index`
+`rails g controller home_page index`

-Next, we need to edit the index action of the CalendarController class to make it grab all the events for use in the calendar display.
+Next, we need to edit the index action of the HomePageController class to make it grab all the events for use in the calendar display.
 Even though we will not make use of this feature yet, it is required to display the calendar form in the view: